dua-fatima4/Logistic-Regression/README.md

-Perceptron vs Logistic Regression – Decision Boundary Visualization
+# **Perceptron vs Logistic Regression – Decision Boundary Visualization**

-This project demonstrates how different classification approaches create decision boundaries for a binary classification dataset.
+This project demonstrates how different classification approaches create **decision boundaries** for a binary classification dataset.

 The experiment compares three methods:

-Perceptron using Step Function
+- Perceptron using **Step Function**

-Logistic Regression from Scikit-learn
+- Logistic Regression using Scikit-learn

-Perceptron using Sigmoid Function
+- Perceptron using **Sigmoid Function**

-All models are trained on the same dataset and their decision boundaries are visualized together.
+All models are trained on the same dataset and their **decision boundaries are visualized together**.

-Dataset
+---

+## **Dataset**

-A synthetic dataset is generated using make_classification() from Scikit-learn.
+A synthetic dataset is generated using `make_classification()` from Scikit-learn.

 Dataset configuration:

-100 samples
+- 100 samples

-2 input features
+- 2 input features

-Binary classes
+- Binary classification

-High class separation for clear visualization
+- Large class separation for clear visualization

-The dataset is visualized using Matplotlib where each point represents a sample and colors represent the class labels.
+The dataset is visualized using Matplotlib where each point represents a data sample and colors represent class labels.

-Models Implemented
+---

+## **Models Implemented**

-1. Perceptron using Step Function
+### **1. Perceptron using Step Function**

-A perceptron is implemented from scratch using a step activation function.
+A perceptron is implemented from scratch using a **step activation function**.

 Prediction rule:

 if z > 0 → class 1
 else → class 0

 Weights are updated using the perceptron learning rule:

 w = w + lr * (y − y_hat) * x

-This approach produces a hard classification boundary.

-2. Logistic Regression
+---

+### **2. Logistic Regression**

-A logistic regression model from Scikit-learn is trained on the same dataset.
+A Logistic Regression model from Scikit-learn is trained on the same dataset.

-Logistic regression uses the sigmoid function internally to estimate probabilities and learns the optimal decision boundary using optimization.
+Logistic regression uses the **sigmoid function internally** to estimate probabilities and learn the optimal decision boundary.

-The learned coefficients and intercept are used to plot the decision boundary.
+The learned coefficients and intercept are then used to plot the decision boundary.

+---

-3. Perceptron using Sigmoid Function
+### **3. Perceptron using Sigmoid Function**

-In this experiment, the perceptron is modified to use a sigmoid activation function instead of a step function.
+In this experiment, the perceptron is modified to use a **sigmoid activation function** instead of a step function.

 Sigmoid function:

 σ(z) = 1 / (1 + e^(-z))

-Unlike the step function, the sigmoid outputs probabilities between 0 and 1, which makes the learning smoother.
+Unlike the step function, the sigmoid produces **probability values between 0 and 1**, which makes learning smoother.

-Visualization
+---

+## **Visualization**

-The final graph displays the dataset and the decision boundaries of all three approaches:
+The final plot compares the decision boundaries of all three methods:

-Red line → Perceptron with Step Function
+- **Red line** → Perceptron with Step Function

-Black line → Logistic Regression
+- **Black line** → Logistic Regression

-Yellow line → Perceptron with Sigmoid Function
+- **Yellow line** → Perceptron with Sigmoid Function

-This helps visually compare how each method separates the data.
+This helps visually understand how each model separates the data.

-Libraries Used
+---

+## **Libraries Used**

-NumPy
+- NumPy

-Matplotlib
+- Matplotlib

-Scikit-learn
+- Scikit-learn

-Learning Outcome
+---

+## **Learning Outcome**

 This project helps understand:

-How the Perceptron algorithm works
+- How the **Perceptron algorithm works**

-Difference between step and sigmoid activation functions
+- Difference between **Step and Sigmoid activation functions**

-How Logistic Regression finds a decision boundary
+- How **Logistic Regression** finds a decision boundary

-Visualization of linear classifiers
+- Visualization of **linear classification models**

+These concepts form the foundation for understanding **neural networks and deep learning**.